iyaja/traci/docs/_includes/content.md

 <img src="{{site.baseurl}}/assets/img/brdf.png">

-From left to right, the BRDFs used are: low-fuxx metal, tranlucent, and high-fuzz metal.
+From left to right, the BRDFs used are: low-fuzz metal, tranlucent, and high-fuzz metal.

 ### Diffuse Surfaces